 Residential communities close for all students.
-Summer School students move to summer assignments by noon.
+Summer session students move to summer assignments by noon.

 Late Stay Requests

-Students may request to stay past May 6, but no late stays are permitted past May 12 at 10 a.m.
-Students may submit Late Stay Requests April 1–27, 2018.
-Click here for more information about Late Stays and to fill out the request form.
+Students may request to stay past Sun., May 5, but no late stays are permitted past Sat., May 11 at 10 a.m.
+Students may submit Late Stay Requests April 1–26, 2019.

 Preparing for Check-Out